 I checked the time.
 I figured there probably was not enough for me to make the whole circuit and come back.

-So I picked out a place where it seemed to emerge by the road above, and while I still had cell reception, I arranged for my friend to come pick me up there.
+So I picked out a place where the trail seemed to emerge alongside the road above, and while I still had cell reception, I arranged for my friend to come pick me up there.
 There was a restaurant where we could have dinner, and hopefully not get kicked out for (me) looking disheveled.

 And my budding intrepid self set off again.